 You can allow your supporters to fundraise for your cause by going to Fundraising >> Individual Fundraisers and enabling Individual Fundraisers.

-There are 4 tiles that organize existing settings and make setting up fundraising simple:
+There are 4+ sections that organize existing settings and make setting up fundraising simple:

-This blog will walk through the settings in each of the above tiles.
+This blog will walk through the settings in each of the above sections.
 If you have not already enabled Donations, you will be prompted to do so:

 Once donations are turned on, you can enable fundraising.